The Best Green Smoothie

 Ingredients Needed

-- Banana: A ripe banana adds natural sweetness and a creamy texture.
-Frozen banana works great too, but will make the smoothie thicker.
-I usually just grab one off the counter, since we always seem to have ripe bananas!
+- Banana: A ripe banana adds natural sweetness and that creamy texture we crave in smoothies.
+Frozen banana works great too, it just makes the smoothie thicker.

-- Non-Dairy Milk: I use soy milk for its high-protein content and creamy texture.
+- Non-Dairy Milk: I use soy milk for its protein and creaminess, but any dairy-free milk works.

 Green Smoothie Variations

-- Fruit Variations: Don’t have frozen mango?
-No problem—try frozen pineapple, peaches, or even oranges!
+- Fruit swaps: No frozen mango?
+Use frozen pineapple, peaches, or even oranges.

-- Change up the Greens: If you don’t have both spinach and kale, feel free to use all spinach or all kale.
+- Change the greens: If you don’t have both spinach and kale, feel free to use all spinach or all kale.

-- Boost with Seeds: Add chia seeds, hemp seeds, pumpkin seeds, or ground flaxseeds for an extra nutrient boost.
+- Sprinkle in some seeds: Add chia seeds, hemp seeds, pumpkin seeds, or ground flaxseeds for an extra nutrient boost.

-- Add Protein: For extra protein, add a scoop of your favorite protein powder.
+- Protein boost: Add a scoop of your favorite protein powder.

-- Make it Creamy: Add a scoop of your favorite yogurt for a creamier texture.
+- Make it creamier: Add a scoop of your favorite yogurt for a creamier texture.

-- Adjust Sweetness: The riper the banana, the sweeter your smoothie will be.
-If you’d like it a little sweeter, add a drop of maple syrup, agave, honey (if not vegan), or another natural sweetener.
+- Adjust the sweetness: The riper your banana, the sweeter your smoothie.
+If you’d like it a little sweeter, add a drizzle of maple syrup, agave, or honey (if not vegan).

 More Healthy Smoothie Recipes